Friday, June 19, 2015

 I then began to ponder the uncertainty of it all: Was I wrong?
 I could never tell in situations like this.

 Most people would have congratulated them, shaken hands, even bought a round of drinks.
-I have always considered myself to be not most people.
+I have always considered myself to not be most people.

 Why was I supposed to care about their situation?
 Because they knew I overheard them speaking loudly?
 Because the hipster and Paige might boost the marriage success numbers?
 Because they were genuinely happy?